Often, amazing leather alternatives are invented, but never make it to market. Luckily, these brands using Pinatex are the exception

 The brand: Svala is a vegan L.A. based fashion house that makes handbags using innovative, animal-friendly, PVC-free fabrics.
 The main textile used is Pinatex, but elements of cork, plant-based suede, organic cotton and polyester made from recycled plastic bottles is also incorporated into their work.

-The Eva fold-over clutch is perfect for any occasion, be it a fancy gala or a casual night out with friends.
+Our pick: The Eva fold-over clutch is perfect for any occasion, be it a fancy gala or a casual night out with friends.
 Flat, lightweight and versatile, it is perfect to carry around all of your essentials.

 2. Nae Vegan